 Great right!
 But back to the chair before because it needed some love, just look at the arm, so sad…

-Back to DIYing the chair.
-After reading up on how to upholstery a chair, here is a great tutorial on how to reupholster an armchair, I was ready to give this a try.
+Back to reupholstering a chair.
+After reading up on how to upholster a chair, here is a great tutorial on how to reupholster an armchair, I was ready to give this a try.
 I was a little nervous… I took lots of pictures of the chair to remind me of how everything was before.

-Next I started to remove all the old fabric and let me tell you, this was the longest part.
-Why you ask?
-Because there was about a million staples to remove.
+Next, I started to remove all the old fabric and let me tell you, this was the longest part.
+Why do you ask?
+Because there were about a million staples to remove.
 Here all the staples I removed from the chair.

 But as I was removing the fabric, I took tons of pictures to again remember how everything went together.
 And as I removed the fabric I would label the fabric with a marker plus I added arrows in some places to let me know which way was down.

 After everything was removed I went and bought my supplies.
 Some links in this post are affiliate link for your convenience, click here to read our full affiliate policy.

 Everything else I had on hand or was reusing from the chair before.
 Now that I had my supplies I could start redoing my chair.

 First, I sanded the legs of the chair and gave them a fresh coat of stain.
 After staining, I let the chair sit overnight then wiped the legs with a damp cloth to make sure no stain was going to get onto the fabric.